 • Ownership.
 Cooperative members own the entire development jointly as compared to a condo, where individuals own a unit in a building.
 In a cooperative, members share ownership of the entire community, including its common areas.

 • Maintenance and repairs.
 One of the major advantages of owning a membership interest in a cooperative is that, in addition to exterior maintenance-free living, the co-op offers interior maintenance-free living that includes a maintenance person on staff, scheduled preventative maintenance services, plus the cooperative repairs and/or replaces things like appliances and carpet at the cooperative’s expense, not at the individual member’s expense.
 That means you don’t have to worry about big surprise repair bills.

 • Financing.
 In a Village Cooperative, ownership is jointly held via a master mortgage.
-In condos, each owner arranges his or her own mortgage financing.
+In a condominium structure, each owner arranges his or her own mortgage financing.

 • Property taxes.
 Cooperative and condominium unit owners have similar income tax and property tax.
 However, in condos, the property taxes are levied on each unit separately rather than on the entire project.

 • Voting.
 Cooperatives are run through a board of directors, elected by the shareholders.
 Each cooperative shareholder has one vote, regardless of home size.
 Condos are managed by a condominium association in which unit owners are members.
 In condos, owners with larger homes may have more voting power than smaller unit owners.